Office of Accessibility Services

 Frequently Asked Questions

-No. Correspondence with the Office of Accessibility Services is confidential.
+No. Correspondence with OAS is confidential.
 When needed to implement an accommodation, faculty or staff will be informed of the accommodation only and not the disability or disabling condition.

 No. Reasonable accommodations, once granted through OAS, are only applicable to the date granted and onward or if temporary, are noted as such.

-A reminder that once you have created an account with OAS, you must inform OAS of the course(s) you want the accommodation(s) to be implemented in.
+No. Once a student has registered with OAS, the student must inform OAS of the course(s) in which they want the accommodation(s) to be implemented.
 Implementation of most accommodations is student-driven and in many cases requires communication and an agreement between students and faculty.
-You can reach out to your instructor, or they may contact you.
+Students can reach out to their instructors or faculty may contact their students.

-First, learn what the purpose and learning outcomes of the group work are.
-If you or your instructor think that your accommodation(s) cannot be implemented because of the required group work, you should discuss possible ways to meet the same learning outcomes.
-For support with implementing your accommodation(s) in courses with group work contact OAS.
+First, students should learn what the purpose of and the learning outcomes of the group work are.
+If a student and their instructor think that a student’s accommodation(s) cannot be implemented because of the required group work, the student and faculty member should discuss possible ways to meet the same learning outcomes.
+For support with implementing your accommodation(s) in courses with group work, students and faculty may contact OAS.

 Because accommodations are unique to the individual and are suggestions made by students’ providers.